Jellonator/Bit-Assembly/doc.md

 The `ext` instruction, also known as 'external call', is used to interact with outside interfaces.
 Currently, it contains only string input and output functions, but it is easily extensible.

 ### print ###
-Using `ext print, value` can be used to print out a string to the standard output.
+Using `ext print, [value]` can be used to print out a string to the standard output.
 This function will cause a crash if the provided string is not valid utf-8.
 Strings may be null terminated.

-Likewise, `ext printnum, value` is used to print out numeric values to the standard output.
+Likewise, `ext printnum, [value]` is used to print out numeric values to the standard output.

 ### input ###
 All input must first be attained via `ext prompt`, which will prompt the user for an input, and store it.

-`ext input, pointer` will take in the string input from the prompt, and store it into the pointer.
+`ext input, [pointer]` will take in the string input from the prompt, and store it into the pointer.

-`ext inputnum, pointer` will take the input, convert it into a number, and store it into 'pointer'.
+`ext inputnum, [pointer]` will take the input, convert it into a number, and store it into 'pointer'.

-`ext valid, pointer` can be used to check if the input was valid or not. 'pointer' only needs to be one bit, but it can be any length anyways.
+`ext valid, [pointer]` can be used to check if the input was valid or not. 'pointer' only needs to be one bit, but it can be any length anyways.

-`ext inputlen, pointer` is used to get the length of the input, and store it into the pointer.
+`ext inputlen, [pointer]` is used to get the length of the input, and store it into the pointer.

 ## Instructions ##
 Instructions tell the compiler what to do.
 They are very similar to instructions in other assembly languages, but since Bit assembly does not use registers, it is a little more verbose.
-All instructions take the form `instruction {arg1}, {arg2}...`, where arguments are separated by commas.
+All instructions take the form `instruction [arg1], [arg2]...`, where arguments are separated by commas.

 ### MOV ###
-the `mov` instruction can copy values into memory with the format `mov destination, source` where destination is a pointer and source is a any value.
+the `mov` instruction can copy values into memory with the format `mov [destination], [source]` where destination is a pointer and source is a any value.
 Examples:
 ```asm
 mov [0], 1        ; set address 0 to 1